redux-saga/redux-saga/docs/api/README.md

 (for example, when a Saga duplicates the logic of invoking some reducer to compute a state that was already computed by the Store).

-Normally, *top Sagas* (Sagas started by the middleware) are passed the Store's `getState` method which allows them to query the current Store's state.
-But the `getState` function must be passed around in order for *nested Sagas* (child Sagas started from inside other Sagas) to access the state.

 for example, suppose we have this state shape in our application

 ```javascript